| (i)

 to the Chinese ruler and to swear fealty to China, thus abandoning

 Australia's ties to England."
+They discuss local politics.

 Fu is remarkably well informed.
 He tells Somers of a secret, secret